AlexELEC/AE-AML/README.md

 # AlexELEC

 AlexELEC is a 'Just enough OS' Linux distribution for running Kodi on popular low-cost hardware.
 AlexELEC is a minor fork of [LibreELEC](https://libreelec.tv) and [CoreELEC](https://coreelec.org), it's built by the community for the community.
-[AlexELEC website](http://www.alexelec.in.ua).
+[AlexELEC website](https://alexelec.tv).
+(It is in Russian language)

 **Issues & Support**